ray-project/ray/doc/source/train/key-concepts.rst

 BatchPredictor
 ~~~~~~~~~~~~~~

-The BatchPredictor can be used to scale up prediction over a Ray cluster.
+The BatchPredictor is used to scale up prediction over a Ray cluster.
 It takes
 a Ray Dataset as input.

 .. dropdown:: Example: Batch prediction with :class:`XGBoostPredictor <ray.train.xgboost.XGBoostPredictor>`